• Skip to primary navigation

 Home » Main Course Recipes

-Sometimes you need a nourishing meal without a lot of fuss.
-This butterbean stew delivers the flavour without many ingredients or a mountain of washing up!
+Sometimes you need a nourishing, simple meal without a lot of fuss.
+This butterbean stew delivers flavour without many ingredients or a mountain of washing up!

-One pot, throw in the ingredients, cook.
+Into one pot, throw in the ingredients, and cook.
 Done!

-The key to this tasty stew is fresh ingredients, especially herbs.
+Fresh ingredients, especially herbs, are the key to this tasty, simple meal.
 I use fresh rosemary from my little balcony garden.
-This creamy, vegan butterbean stew is a hearty stew packed with iron and fibre and is perfect for your mid-week meal.
-You can eat as a main along with some sourdough or even as a side dish to your mains.
+This creamy, vegan butterbean stew is hearty, packed with iron and fibre and perfect for your mid-week meal.
+You can eat it as a main along with some sourdough or even as a side dish to your mains.

 bowl containing butterbean stew